business

 Free with ads - revenue comes from advertising rather than user payments.
 Lower revenue per user but no friction from paywalls.

 Paid upfront - users pay before downloading.
-Higher revenue per user but much lower download volume since the price creates a barrier.
+Higher revenue per user but far lower download volume since the price creates a barrier.

 Subscription - a specific form of freemium where the premium tier is a recurring payment rather than a one-time purchase.